hillhacks/hackbeach/pages/faq.md

 What does that mean?
 : We have four levels of contributions.
 Please choose the one that suits your budget.
   * Base: can be 0, if you cannot afford otherwise
   * Reasonable: covers basic costs of food and lodging
   * Nice: all costs covered, including infrastructure and tools
-  * Supporter: you support others that cannot afford their travel, stay and food ^
+  * Supporter: you support others that cannot afford their travel, stay and food

+We are expected to pay 500 INR/person/day for the venue.
+^

 [ml]: {% link pages/mailinglist.md %}